Michael Stabile

 Michael Stabile III (1974) is an American journalist and documentary filmmaker best known for his work in and about the sex industry.
 He is the director of Seed Money, a documentary about pioneering gay porn producer Chuck Holmes, of Falcon Studios.
 Stabile's written work on sex and sexuality has appeared in Playboy, The Daily Beast, BuzzFeed, and New York Times, among others.

-Stabile currently serves at the spokesperson for the Free Speech Coalition, the national trade organization for the adult industry, and has been featured in the publications includingSan Francisco Chronicle, Washington Post, Los Angeles Times, Rolling Stone and the Huffington Post speaking on issues related to the industry.
+Stabile serves at the Director of Public Affairs for the Free Speech Coalition, the national trade organization for the adult industry, and has been featured in the publications includingSan Francisco Chronicle, Washington Post, Los Angeles Times, Rolling Stone and the Huffington Post speaking on issues related to the industry.

 Stabile is the owner and founder of Polari Media, a media strategies firm based in Los Angeles.

 Early career

 Stabile began his career as the editor of San Francisco Metropolitan, and alt-weekly based in the Bay Area.
 He subsequently wrote or edited for numerous Bay Area publications, including San Francisco Bay Guardian, The Bold Italic and Gay.com.